aheissenberger/gatsby-starter-netlify-cms/src/content/blog/crwd-network-bounty-program.md

 All participants will create content which will be scored.

-⇒ Please feel free to create your own unique content, the more creativ the better!
+⇒ Please feel free to create your own unique content, the more creative the better!

 Based upon their relative participation in total score for a period of 10 days, they will receive **bounty share equal to the relative percentage of week's award**.